Beetlejuice 2 Cast And Release Date

 Is Beetlejuice 2 Cancelled?

-But now, Is Beetlejuice 2 cancelled?
+But now, Is Beetlejuice 2 canceled?
 Reports now say that the studio is no longer developing the film with a spokeswoman saying: “The project isn’t in active development.”
 Beetlejuice really was lightning in a bottle.
 But there have been discussions since it really shocked everyone in 1988.

 How Did Beetlejuice Die?